microsoft/Olive/docs/source/tutorials/configure_systems.rst

 Isolated ORT System
 -------------------
+The isolated ORT system represents the isolated ONNX Runtime environment in which the ``olive-ai`` is not installed.
+It can only be configured as a target system.
 The isolated ORT system is configured with the following attributes:

 * :code:`accelerators`: The list of accelerators that are supported by the system.
 * :code:`python_environment_path`: The path to the python virtual environment.